NATIONAL PET ALLIANCE

 directors and supporters felt was one humane alternative to animal control's wholesale trap and euthanize approach.

-The National Pet Alliance has made a commitment to separating truth from fiction on the very complex and little
+The National Pet Alliance made a commitment to separating truth from fiction on the very complex and little understood

-understood problem of how many, what kinds and for what reasons unwanted dogs and cats are euthanized in
+problem of how many, what kinds and for what reasons unwanted dogs and cats are euthanized in shelters, and to

 Data gathering began during the time of the San Mateo County Community Animal Task Force, and continues today